Berkanktk/CyberSecurity/README.md

 - Attacking Network Protocols

 # Services
-## Active directory (Windows)
-Active Directory is a collection of machines and servers connected inside of domains, that are a collective part of a bigger forest of domains, that make up the Active Directory network.

-Other related terms include: Domain controllers, Trusts & Policies, Services, Authentication & Cloud security.

 ## Network security
 An Intrusion Detection System (IDS) is a system that detects network or system intrusions.